santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

    URLs: the base `/` URL of the web app and another web app URL with `/signin-oidc` added.

-2. **To authenticate Azure Marketplace Fulfillment APIs,** you can register a **single tenant application**.
+2. **To authenticate marketplace fulfillment APIs,** you can register a **single tenant application**.

    ![A screenshot of a computer Description automatically generated](./ReadmeFiles/AdAppRegistration.png)